 min_location(fields)The minimum of a field or list of fields as well as the x,y,z location of that minimum.

 max_location(fields)The maximum of a field or list of fields as well as the x,y,z location of that maximum.

 spin_parameter(use_gas=True, use_particles=True, particle_type='all')The spin parameter for the baryons using the particles, gas, or both.
 The quantity can be calculated for all particles or a given particle_type only.

 total_mass()The total mass of the object as a tuple of (total gas, total particle) mass.

 total_quantity(fields)The sum of a given field (or list of fields) over the entire object.

 weighted_average_quantity(fields, weight)The weighted average of a field (or list of fields) over an entire data object.
 If you want an unweighted average, then set your weight to be the field:

-weighted_variance(fields, weight)The weighted variance of a field (or list of fields) over an entire data object and the weighted mean.
-If you want an unweighted variance, then set your weight to be the field:
+weighted_standard_deviation(fields, weight)The weighted standard deviation of a field (or list of fields) over an entire data object and the weighted mean.
+If you want an unweighted standard deviation, then set your weight to be the field: